UnitedLands/community/info/custom-items.md

 ## Citatap
 This processed raw meat is great for survival situations.
 You can craft it using any 1 of your raw beef, pork, mutton or rabbit.
 Due to this meat being prepared it feeds slightly more than the untouched raw version, so make sure to take the time to convert your raw meat if you're in trouble!

+## Rice Bowl
+Made by combining cooked rice with a wooden bowl.
+It's a quick and simple meal, similar to mushroom stew.

+## Nigiri
+Nigiri is a food item that can be made by combining any raw fish with cooked rice.

 # Tools